-- Graduation Fee.
+- 1. Graduation Fee.
 A fee of \$20.00 must be paid at the time applicant files for graduation.
 No refunds will be made after the final date for application for graduation or for students graduating in absentia.
-Caps and gowns may be purchased/rented at the University Bookstore during the three week period prior to graduation. - Library Usage Fee.
-A fee of \$5.00 per semester credit hour will be charged and collected from students to cover operating costs of the library that are not currently being met by state appropriations or other local income. - Publication Fee.
+Caps and gowns may be purchased/rented at the University Bookstore during the three week period prior to graduation. - 2.
+Library Usage Fee.
+A fee of \$7.00 per semester credit hour will be charged and collected from students to cover operating costs of the library that are not currently being met by state appropriations or other local income. - 3.
+Publication Fee.
 A fee of \$5.00 per student for each regular term and \$2.50 per student for each summer term will be collected to cover the expenses involved in the publishing and distribution of class schedules, catalogs, and other published materials. - 4.
 Technology Fee.
-A fee of \$20.00 per semester credit hour will be charged and collected from students to cover the costs of operating, maintaining, and upgrading computer labs available for student use on campus as well as other expenses which the Board of Regents deems necessary or desirable in carrying out the computing functions of Midwestern State University. - 5.
+A fee of \$22.00 per semester credit hour will be charged and collected from students to cover the costs of operating, maintaining, and upgrading computer labs available for student use on campus as well as other expenses which the Board of Regents deems necessary or desirable in carrying out the computing functions of Midwestern State University. - 5.
 International Education Fee.
-A fee of \$4.00 per student for each regular term and \$2.00 per student for each summer term will be collected to assist students participating in international exchange or study program. - 6.
-Wellness Center Fee.
-A fee of \$1.00 per semester credit hour, not to exceed \$15, will be charged and collected from students to cover to expenses of the Fitness Center/Weight Room in D. L. Ligon Coliseum. - 7.
+A fee of \$4.00 per student for each regular term and \$2.00 per student for each summer term will be collected to assist students participating in international exchange or study program. - Wellness Center Fee.
+A fee of \$1.00 per semester credit hour, not to exceed \$15, will be charged and collected from students to cover expenses for the wellness programs. - 7.
 Energy Surcharge.
-A fee of \$6.50 per semester credit hour will be charged and collected from students to cover the increased costs of utilities.
+A fee of \$8.00 per semester credit hour will be charged and collected from students to cover the increased costs of utilities. - Intercollegiate Athletic Fee.
+A fee of \$9.00 per semester credit hour, not to exceed \$120.00, will be charged and collected from students to cover the expenses of the athletic program.